-In Figure 3, spring rains are visible until mid May, concentrated over southern China (22-30°N) south of the EASMF location and of the Yangtze river (whose middle and lower course flows from 105°E to 120°E at around or just above 30°N, see black solid line in Figure 4a).
-Next, the pre-Mei Yu stage takes place, with rainfall also occurring over the South China Sea and showing more intense peaks, as larger areas gradually exceed 9 mm day-1 and localised short-term maxima go beyond 12 mm day-1.
-Pre-Mei Yu gives way to Mei Yu around the middle of June, when a distinct and long-lasting band of precipitation heavier than 12 mm day-1 (thus, more intense than in earlier stages) starts to progress northward.
-This band, around 2-3 degrees wide, starts centred around 28°N and reaches around 32°N by July, moving from south to north of the Yangtze river in the process.
+In Fig. 3, spring rains are visible until mid-May, concentrated over southern China (22-30° N) south of the EASMF location and of the Yangtze River (whose middle and lower course flows from 105 to 120° E at around or just above 30° N; see solid black line in Fig. 4a).
+Next, the pre-Mei Yu stage takes place, with rainfall also occurring over the South China Sea and showing more intense peaks, as larger areas gradually exceed 9 mm d-1, and localised short-term maxima go beyond 12 mm d-1.
+Pre-Mei Yu gives way to Mei Yu around the middle of June, when a distinct and long-lasting band of precipitation heavier than 12 mm d^{-1} (thus, more intense than in earlier stages) starts to progress northward.
+This band, around 2-3° wide, starts centred around 28° N and reaches around 32° N by July, moving from south to north of the Yangtze River in the process.
 At the same time, precipitation reduces over southern China.
-During the first half of July, the Mei Yu rainband decreases in intensity and becomes less clearly defined and separated from other precipitation: this is the final stage in EASM development, mid-summer, followed by its retreat (not shown).
-It is important to note that for the most part of spring, and then throughout pre-Mei Yu and Mei Yu stages, the EASMF finds itself on the northern side of the region of substantial (> 6 mm day-1) precipitation.
-This is consistent with the concepts of spring and pre-Mei Yu rains being due to pre-monsoonal 'warm-sector' precipitation (i.e. to the south of the front) and the Mei Yu rainfall being caused by frontal activity (confirmed by rainfall being more intense and tied closer to the front than earlier).
+During the first half of July, the Mei Yu rainband decreases in intensity and becomes less clearly defined and separated from other precipitation: this, mid-summer, is the final stage in EASM development, followed by its retreat (not shown).
+It is important to note that for the most part of the spring stage and then throughout the pre-Mei Yu and Mei Yu stages, the EASMF finds itself on the northern side of the region of substantial (> 6 mm d^{-1}) precipitation.
+This is consistent with the concepts of spring and pre-Mei Yu rains being due to pre-monsoonal "warmsector" precipitation (i.e. to the south of the front) and the Mei Yu rainfall being caused by frontal activity (confirmed by rainfall being more intense and tied closer to the front than earlier).

-Figure 4 shows the spatial patterns of the evolution of precipitation and front location among the four EASM stages, using the dekads selected in Figure 3.
-This figure, in good agreement with Kong et al. (2017) and Chiang et al. (2017), which used rain gauge data, highlights the main features of EASM seasonal rainfall evolution.
-Spring rains are characterised by substantial rainfall being mostly restricted to SE China (east of 105°E and between the South China Sea coast and the Yangtze river region), where the EASMF is located.
-The transition to pre-Mei Yu sees a considerable increase of precipitation throughout South Asia, associated with the formation of a C-shaped precipitation pattern spreading from the Maritime Continent and the Philippines to the northwestern Pacific Ocean and the southern edge of Japan.
+Figure 4 shows the spatial patterns of the evolution of precipitation and front location among the four EASM stages, using the dekads selected in Fig. 3.
+This figure, in good agreement with Kong et al. (2017) and Chiang et al. (2017), who used rain gauge data, highlights the main features of EASM seasonal rainfall evolution.
+Spring rains are characterised by substantial rainfall being mostly restricted to SE China (east of 105° E and between the South China Sea coast and the Yangtze River region), where the EASMF is located.
+The transition to pre-Mei Yu sees a considerable increase in precipitation throughout South Asia, associated with the formation of a C-shaped precipitation pattern spreading from the Maritime Continent and the Philippines to the northwestern Pacific Ocean and the southern edge of Japan.
 These variations indicate the effect of the South Asian monsoon onset and are associated with an intensification of rainfall also over China.
-The Mei Yu stage is then characterised by the sharpening and narrowing of a frontal band of precipitation centred over the lower course of the Yangtze river, with the EASMF at its northern edge and dekadal climatological maxima exceeding 15 mm/day.
-This rainfall band moves further north with the front, and decreases in intensity by mid-summer.
+The Mei Yu stage is then characterised by the sharpening and narrowing of a frontal band of precipitation centred over the lower course of the Yangtze River, with the EASMF at its northern edge and dekadal climatological maxima exceeding $15 \,\mathrm{mm}\,\mathrm{d}^{-1}$.
+This rainfall band moves further north with the front and decreases in intensity by midsummer.

-Both Figures 3 and 4 show good agreement with similar analysis recently published (see relevant panels in Figure 1 of Kong et al. (2017), constructed using APHRODITE 1951-2007 data, Yatagai et al. (2009)).
-The agreement is clear with regards to the existence of the progression stages, their timings and the associated precipitation patterns over eastern China.
+Both Figs. 3 and 4 show good agreement with similar analysis recently published (see relevant panels in Fig. 1 of Kong et al., 2017, constructed using APHRODITE 1951-2007 data, and Yatagai et al., 2009).
+The agreement is clear with regards to the existence of the progression stages, their timings, and the associated precipitation patterns over eastern China.